datakurre/automation-playground/docs/speech/index.md

 ## I have a dream...

-... to build a process for generating a nonsensical speech by picking random sentences from a list, sentence by sentence.
+... to build a process for generating a nonsensical speech by picking random sentences from a list, sentence by sentence, until ready.
+For now, I could use dice to choose the sentence (and not care about possible duplicates).

 1. At first, use output mapping of {bpmn}`../bpmn/start-event` start event to initialize the global process variables for the latest `dice` throw result and also for the `speech` to be build.
 FEEL expression for an empty string is:
    ```feel